tyler-dane/cheatsheets/vim-cheatsheet.md

                 p       #Puts (pastes) the text
                 ESC     #Exits visual mode

 :2,5y       # Yanks everything from lines 2-5
+:m{#,0, $}    # Moves line to a line number or before first or after last line
 ```

 #### Selecting and manipulating